pixelastic/meetups.pixelastic.com/app/_posts/2016-02-09-humantalks-february-2016.md

 managing to bring more and more value of the product to the already happy customers.

-The only way to do that is to try to be part on their team and not trying to push selling more and more.
-CSE are their products' experts, and they share that expertise with the customers by email, by Skype or whenever possible, by meeting them directly.
+The only way to do that is to try to be part on their team, showing that you're on their side, and not trying to push selling more and more.
+CSE are experts on their product, and they share that expertise with the customers by email, by Skype or whenever possible, by meeting them directly.
 This also happens before, during and after Algolia's deployment in their system.
 The CSE ensures that they use the service at its best, and that it is used in the best way possible to fit their needs.

 Month after month, they have a regular look at all the past implementations of their customers and reach out with advices if they see things that could be improved.
 Today Algolia has more than 1000 customers but only 4 CSEs, so this has trouble scaling.
 So in parallel they also work on making it easy for all the customers they do not have time to talk to.

 They write guides, explaining specific features in detail, with examples.
 They